2023 Solar Incentives Guide for Deltona, FL - Tax Credits & Rebates

 If I already have solar panels, can I still claim incentives?

-An excellent idea would be to talk to the company that installed your system — or get in touch with a local Deltona solar installer — to better understand which incentives you may qualify for.
-If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Your best bet is to talk to a representative from the company that installed your solar system – or get in touch with a local Deltona solar installer — to learn about which incentives you may qualify for.
+If your system was installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 Who installs solar panels near me?

-To find the right solar panel installer for you, check out our guide to Deltona's best solar panel companies.
+To find a top-rated solar panel installer, check out our guide to Deltona's top solar panel companies.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.